onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 Division of labor - sight and recognizing edges & features

-How do we better understand what understanding is?
-How do we better understand what understanding even is?
-Foundational, firm, solid, dependable, necessary
-    Everything depends on it and builds on top
-    NOPE - not the etymology of "under stand" understanding is a causal graph

 Make fun of handshakes in ape politics

 People want money because it gets you almost everything - we need to engineer goods that cannot be bought but can only be earned